-The two biggest concerns of citizens filing personnel complaints is the perception that officers are conducting themselves in an improper or unprofessional manner (6 = 43%) or/and officers are using excessive force (3=21%).
-It is important to note that there were four (4) citizen complaints where unprofessional conduct and excessive force were both included.
+The three biggest concerns of citizens filing personnel complaints is the perception that officers are using excessive force (33%), are conducting themselves in an improper or unprofessional manner (33%) and are not following procedures (20%).

-A review of the complaints by Shift / Work Group indicates that:
+A review of the complaints by Shift /Wwork Group indicates that:

-- 5 of the complaints involved Third Shift/overlap Officers
+- 3 of the complaints involved Third Shift/Overlap Officers

 - 0 of the complaints involved Civilian Employees